subuser-security/subuser/docs/what-is-subuser.rst

 This is utopia.

 But sharing code isn't safe.
-Every time we try out some strangers script we put ourselves at risk.
+Every time we try out some stranger's script we put ourselves at risk.
 Despite the occasional claim that linux is a secure operating system, haphazardly sharing programs is NOT secure.

-Furthermore, the fragmentation of linux desktop means that packaging work is needlessly repeated.
+Furthermore, the fragmentation of the linux desktop means that packaging work is needlessly repeated.
 Programs that build and run on Fedora must be repackaged for Ubuntu.
 This takes time away from creating great free open source software.

-Subuser with Docker attack both problems symultaneously.
+Subuser with Docker attacks both problems simultaneously.
 Docker provides an isolated and consistent environment for your programs to run in.
-Subuser gives your desktop programs access to the reasources they need in order to function normally.
+Subuser gives your desktop programs access to the resources they need in order to function normally.

 Subuser turns Docker containers into normal linux programs
 ------------------------------------------------------------